 Pricing Page SEO Audit Tool

-Audit pricing pages for weak plan framing, missing buyer objections, FAQ gaps, trust-signal misses, and internal links that stall the purchase journey.
+Audit pricing pages for weak plan framing, missing buyer objections, FAQ gaps, trust-signal misses, and internal links that stall the decision journey.

-This audit checks whether the pricing page is clear and persuasive enough to convert: plan differentiation, objection handling, trust support, FAQ coverage, and links to product, comparison, docs, and conversion pages.
+This audit checks whether the pricing page is clear enough to support a buyer decision: plan differentiation, standalone plan-fit answers, objection handling, pricing source-of-truth clarity, trust support, FAQ coverage, and links to product, comparison, docs, and sign-up pages.

 Common content problems on these pages